 #1 Endurance: Best Coverage

-Endurance extended warranties, also known as vehicle service contracts, can cover used cars up to eight years and over 200,000 miles.
-That’s a generous coverage window compared to many other providers you can find on the market.
-Endurance warranty plans are available in every state except California.
+Vehicle service contracts from Endurance cover used cars for up to eight years or 200,000 miles.
+That’s a generous coverage window compared to many other providers on the market.
+Endurance warranty plans are available in every state including California, where you’ll find three levels of mechanical breakdown insurance (MBI).

-- Select Premier: Designed for high-mileage vehicles, this tier offers coverage for powertrain, air conditioning, and other electric components.
+Premier: Designed for high-mileage vehicles with up to 150,000 miles, this tier offers coverage for your powertrain, air conditioning, and other electric components.

-- Secure: Basic powertrain coverage for the engine, transmission, and water pump
+Secure: Offers basic powertrain coverage for the engine, transmission, and water pump.

-- EnduranceAdvantage™: Covers mechanical breakdowns as well as maintenance, which is uncommon for an extended car warranty.
+EnduranceAdvantage™: Covers mechanical breakdowns as well as regular maintenance, which is uncommon with even the best used car warranties.

 All Endurance car warranties come with roadside assistance, which includes towing and other emergency services.
-Plans also come with rental car reimbursement, and trip interruption coverage.
-In addition, each plan comes with one year of Endurance Elite Benefits.
+Plans also come with rental car reimbursement, trip interruption coverage, and one year of free Endurance Elite Benefits.

 Endurance Warranty Prices